-Bourke-White's break into the field of photojournalism came in 1929, when her images of the Cleveland skyline were selected to appear in Time magazine.
-Seven years later, Bourke-White’s photographs became a standard feature in the newly launched Life magazine.2 Given its novelty and the dramatic quality of its images, Life surged in popularity—going from 300,000 copies to over a million in less than a year.
+Bourke-White's break into the field of photojournalism came in 1929, when her images of the Cleveland skyline caught the eye of Time magazine publisher Henry Luce.
+Bourke-White’s photographs soon became a standard feature in other publications run by Luce, including Fortune and Life magazine.2 Given its novelty and the dramatic quality of its images, Life surged in popularity—going from 300,000 copies to over a million in less than a year.
 By 1945, when World War II ended, the magazine reached a circulation of 4.5 million copies per week.

 Although Bourke-White had previously shown far more interest in photographing factories and smoke stacks, she began in her photographs for Life to focus more on people as her subjects.3 As a war correspondent, she worked to document pain, death, and dying close up in the United Kingdom, the Balkans, the Soviet Union and North Africa.
 However, none of these experiences prepared her for what she saw in the liberated Nazi concentration camps.